milonmaze/privacy-terms-observatory/www.att.com/legal/terms.consumerServiceAgreement.html.md

 You further agree that any calls or messages sent to numbers or email addresses you provide to AT&T or its current and future affiliates, assignees, successors, employees, agents, and others acting or purporting to act on our behalf (for example, outside collection agencies), or to numbers or email addresses associated with your AT&T Services, may be sent using an automatic telephone dialing system, artificial or prerecorded voices, or other automated dialing equipment such as a predictive dialer, and that you cannot revoke your consent to be contacted in this manner.

 Please review your bill for messages and inserts.
-We will send important messages to you through bill messages and bill inserts.If you have electronic billing, you are considered to have received these notices once your electronic bill is available for viewing.
+We will send important messages to you through bill messages and/or bill inserts.
+If you have electronic billing, you are considered to have received these notices once your electronic bill is available for viewing.
 If you get a paper bill, you are considered to have received these notices three days after we mail the bill to you.

 Communications to you may include, but are not limited to, emergency alerts, updates to this Agreement, communications regarding payments or past-due balances, and information concerning promotions regarding any AT&T Services or products or services offered by our third-party partners.
 You are not required to agree to receive promotional communications to purchase any AT&T Services.
 You can unsubscribe from promotional emails, calls, or messages by following the unsubscribe options in the promotional communication itself or in the AT&T Privacy Policy.
 For more information about your rights and choices regarding how we communicate with you, visit att.com/sites/privacy_policy/rights_choices.